 On January 29, 2014, the Ohio Senate passed House Bill 123.
 The bill doesn’t attempt to establish standards for payment for telemedicine services, but instead requires Medicaid to establish those standards.
 The bill neglects to set any payment standards for private insurers relative to telemedicine services choosing to focus on Medicaid payments alone.

 On March 9, 2016, the SMBO policy committee met to discuss a framework for development of a “Prescribing to Patients Not Seen” rule that was mandated with passage of House Bill 188.
 According to the legislation, the SMBO must have a telehealth/telemedicine rule in place by the end of calendar year 2016.
-In July, the SMBO submitted draft rules to the Common Sense Initiative for review.

 Ohio Academy of Family Physician Resources